 Essential functions are typically performed in an office setting with a low level of noise.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Please email resume and cover letter with salary requirements by January 11, 2014, to: email@example.com.
-Include job code in subject line: PO-FGP.
+Please email resume and cover letter with salary requirements by March 31, 2014, to: email@example.com.
+Include job code: PO-EF.